jfpalchak/grimoire/README.md

 ### NOTES
 * GraphQL notes:
-  * For the simple purposes of this project, could simply use React Query + Fetch API (or even just a fetch) to make our GraphQL requests, especially since we're still making requests to the REST endpoints.
+  * For the simple purposes of this project, could simply use React Query + fetch or GraphQL Request (or even just a fetch) to make our GraphQL requests, especially since we're still making requests to the REST endpoints (could use RQ w/ both gql & rest fetches).
+    * I appreciate what Apollo client does but it feels a bit overkill for my needs, and using it in tandem with the simple REST fetches for the Cards lacks consistency and feels messy.
   * ie:
   ```javascript
   const gqlFetcher = <TData>(